wimpymeep/FellowshipExam/readme.txt

 Fellowship Exam.sas

 Written on SAS 9.4
+Dependencies: this MUST be executed in a sas environment 9.4+
 This code performs the tasks as detailed in the document provided on 2/12/2022 for the Stream 2:
 Data Engineering exam.